eduardoespinoza725/Code_Samples/Sql_Samples/README.md

-This folder showcases a my work in using Sql.
+This folder showcases my work using Sql.
 This is a fictional astronaut database.
 I have also included samples of Sql operations on the database.